 Change in Accounting Estimate - The Company regularly reviews inventory quantities and inventory purchase commitments and writes down excess and obsolete inventory to its net realizable value, and records a loss for expected purchase order cancellation charges and for excess inventory purchase commitments that cannot be cancelled.
 The write-down is primarily based on historical inventory usage adjusted for expected changes in product demand and production requirements.
 Due to a downturn in the solar industry, product demand and production requirements have declined significantly.
 As the Company began it's annual budget review in the fourth quarter of fiscal 2012, it determined that the downturn was expected to continue at least in 2013.
 As a result, the Company recorded a write-down of inventory of \$10.4 million for the fiscal year ended September 30, 2012.
-The Company also recorded a loss of \$2.5 million for the fiscal year ended September 30, 2012 on inventory purchase commitments.
-The inventory write-down and loss on inventory purchase commitments reduced operating income by \$12.8 million, reduced net income attributable to Amtech shareholders by \$9.7 million and increased basic and diluted loss per share by \$1.01 cents per share.
+The Company also recorded a loss of \$2.5 million for the fiscal year ended September 30, 2012.
+The Company also recorded a loss of \$2.5 million for the fiscal year ended September 30, 2012.
+The company also recorded a loss of \$2.5 million for the fiscal year ended September 30, 2012.
+The Company also recorded a loss of \$2.5 million for the fiscal year ended September 30, 2012.
+The company also recorded a loss of \$2.5 million for the fiscal year ended September 30, 2012 million for the fiscal year ended september 30, 2012 million for the fiscal year ended september 30, 2012 million preceded net income attributable to Amtech shareholders by \$9.7 million and increased basic and diluted loss per share by \$1.01 cents per share.